 - Information flows from both directions, and the interviewee gets to know about the company and the employer.

-Also Check: How to Introduce Yourself in an Interview
+Also Read: How to Explain Project in an Interview?

 - Structured Interview